 All this to say, I've been lucky enough to have traveled Europe fairly extensively.
 It will never be enough and there is ALWAYS more to see in Europe, but I do like to think I've sampled quite a lot of what this continent has to offer.

 Europe is renowned for its history and what better way to experience this than with a visit to a castle or palace to learn about what made this continent what it is?
-And while I have not yet been to every castle and palace on my bucket list (which probably barely even scratches the surface of possible castles and palaces to visit in Europe), I have been to quite a few: 67 at the time of publishing!
+And while I have not yet been to every castle and palace on my bucket list (which probably barely even scratches the surface of possible castles and palaces to visit in Europe), I have been to quite a few!
 I look forward to adding many more castles, palaces and fortresses across Europe in the future, but for now, enjoy!

 Where: Salzburg, Austria